-- Stationed in Vietnam between January 9, 1962 and May 7, 1975;
+- Veterans who served in Vietnam between January 9, 1962 and May 7, 1975.

-- Serving in the Korean demilitarized zone between April 1, 1968 and August 31, 1971.
+- Veterans who served in or near the Korean demilitarized zone between April 1, 1968 and August 31, 1971.